Uphill Travel/Hiking Policy & Guidelines

 Aerial Drone use is prohibited without prior written Snowbird approval.

 Snowbird Mountain Safety is a dedicated effort by the resort to raise awareness of on-hill safe skiing and riding.
-Started in December of 2013, the Snowbird Mountain Safety teams are located at various locations throughout Snowbird’s three main drainages – Gad Valley, Peruvian Gulch and Mineral Basin.
-This new program is an effort by Snowbird to raise awareness of safe skiing and riding including speed reduction and skiing and riding in control, especially in high-traffic areas around the mountain.
-Dressed in yellow jackets, the Mountain Safety staff has a noticeable on-hill presence interacting with guests, enforcing slow skiing areas, and educating people who are skiing and riding too fast or recklessly to slow down and ski and ride in control.
+The Snowbird Mountain Safety teams are located at various locations throughout Snowbird’s three main drainages – Gad Valley, Peruvian Gulch and Mineral Basin.
+This program is an effort by Snowbird to raise awareness of safe skiing and riding including speed reduction and skiing and riding in control, especially in high-traffic areas around the mountain.
+The Mountain Safety staff has a noticeable on-hill presence interacting with guests, enforcing slow skiing areas, and educating people who are skiing and riding too fast or recklessly to slow down and ski and ride in control.

 The Mountain Safety team’s duties are in addition to similar efforts by Snowbird Ski Patrol and Mountain Hosts.
 Mountain Safety team members use a variety of methods to educate guests ranging from a hand gesture letting people know they’re skiing or riding too fast to conversations with guests.
 In some instances, guests will lose mountain privileges and be required to meet with a member of Ski Patrol prior to regaining their ski pass.

 "Go with the flow."
 Slow down when other are around you.
 Respect each other's space and speed.

 Go too fast - lose your pass: Certain areas on the mountain indicated by blue or green designations on the trail map and reinforced by slow signs are Slow Skiing areas.
 Please ski or snowboard slowly in these areas at all times.